Afubwa-bot/requirement-analysis/README.md

 Acceptance Criteria: Defining clear acceptance criteria for each requirement to ensure they meet the expected standards.
 Traceability: Establishing traceability matrices to ensure all requirements are addressed during development and testing.

+## Types of Requirements.

+### Functional Requirements

+** Definition:** Describe what the system should do.
+Examples:
+- User authentication,
+- property search,
+- booking system,
+- user registration.

+### Non-functional Requirements

+**Definition:** Describe how the system should perform.
+Examples:
+- Performance
+- security,
+- scalability,
+- usability,
+- reliability.